github/developer.github.com/content/v3/enterprise/admin_stats.md

 * TOC
 {:toc}

 The Admin Stats API is available to pull a variety of metrics about your installation.

-Any admin user can access the API.
-Normal users will receive a 404 response if they try to access it.
+Note: only admin users can access Enterprise API endpoints.
+Normal users will receive a `404` response if they try to access it.

 ## Get statistics